Mindgreppers/lifemaker_web/content/_index.md

 Realising this, the Lifemaker keeps dropping any attachments or obsessions with the limited ego-self, and lives freely and fearlessly as the Supreme Self evermore.
 It finds the source of eternal bliss, and from there and *as that*, it loves everything and everyone infinitely and unconditionally.
 A Lifemaker is a true source of bliss.

-## Grow and be happier with Lifemaker's Lifeline initiative
+## Want to be happier and better?

 *Facing some challenge or question in life?
 Feel things need to improve?
 Looking to expand your horizons and learn something new and meaningful?*

-We are here as your family of support, advice and abundance.
-You can contact us remotely or visit us

 > Reaching out to us may change your life for good

 Our community of experts is here to help you in helping yourself.
-Read more about the Lifeline [here](/lifeline)
+All it takes to get started is a message from you.
+Read more about the Lifeline feature [here](/lifeline)

 #### Vision